Booking Through Thursday: Go ahead, judge that book

 P.S.
 The prompt is always open, and you don’t have to play on Thursday.
 Comment whenever you like!

-Booking Through Thursday: Self-help books
+Booking Through Thursday: words and music

 Welcome to Booking Through Thursday, a weekly bookish meme about books and reading for everyone who loves both.
 Booking Through Thursday was first hosted by Deb.
 With permission, I’ve restarted it in 2026.